SujoyPaul0/ApnaCollegeGitDemo/README.md

 # ApnaCollegeGitDemo
-The demo of apna college
+The demo of apna college.
+author - sujoy paul